openware/baseapp/web/docs/basic_customization_for_landing_page.html.md

 ### 3. Change text description
 let's change title: ```Welcome to Baseapp.
 Buy, sell and trade digital currency.```
-1. copy ```Welcome to Baseapp``` and search with this in the en.ts and ru.ts.
+1. copy ```Welcome to Baseapp``` and search for it in the en.ts and ru.ts.
 You will find on the line#104 id and text: page.body.landing.marketInfo.title.text1.
 2. change text from ```Welcome to Baseapp``` to ```Welcome to our App```.
 After you save this file you will see changes on the UI.

 ###### you can do same steps for second part ```Buy, sell and trade digital currency.```